DemChing/hkopendata-cli/README.md

 ```

 #### List / Pull
+Some data may require the latest version to support or are in another format that would cause error in older version.

+Thus, this CLI will check if the latest version of NPM package `hkopendata` is installed locally by default.

+However, it may slow down or stop the process if the network is not acceptable.
+If you sure what you are doing, use `--skip-check` flag to bypass the checking.
 ```
 Usage: hkopendata list [options] - list downloaded files
 Usage: hkopendata pull [options] - get downloaded files from remote